 Oselka Marina will only rent watercraft to persons 21 years of age or older.
 Persons at least 18 years of age accompanied by their parent or guardian may operate with required safety training.
 A valid driver’s license must be presented upon registration.
 The watercraft will be assigned to the renter and a rental agreement, release and waiver, and orientation checklist must be completed before departing the launch site.
 WAIVER MUST BE SIGNED BY ALL OPERATORS AND PASSENGERS 18 AND OLDER AND BY PARENT/GUARDIAN OF ALL MINORS.

-A 50% deposit is required before any watercraft will be reserved for you.
-This deposit will be credited to the rental fee at the time of registration.
+Payment is required before any watercraft will be reserved for you.
 This is a non-refundable deposit due to the limited season and the demand for watercraft.